 - BBSRC DTP in Interdisciplinary Bioscience

 I completed my undergraduate degree in Biomedical Science (BSc Hons) at the University of Sheffield, graduating in 2019 and receiving the Departmental Prize for overall achievement.
 During my time at Sheffield, I was awarded a Wellcome Trust scholarship to investigate disrupted signalling pathways in motor neuron disease.
-I was also involved in a project which evaluated differentiation protocols to generate nociceptive neurons from stem cells and used the fruit fly model system to study the molecular mechanisms of epithelial to mesenchymal cellular transitions.
+I was also involved in a project generating nociceptive neurons from stem cells and studied the molecular mechanisms of epithelial to mesenchymal cellular transitions in fruit fly development.

 I joined the BBSRC Interdisciplinary Bioscience Doctoral Training Programme at the University of Oxford in September 2019.
-In my first rotation project in the Szele Group (Department of Physiology, Anatomy and Genetics) I used conditional knockout mouse models and confocal imaging to investigate the epigenetic regulation of neurogenesis in the adult hippocampus.
+In my first rotation project in the Szele Group (Department of Physiology, Anatomy and Genetics) I worked on the regulation of neurogenesis in the adult hippocampus.